Compare prices from dog groomers in your local area.

-In Australia, around two in five households own a dog, and you are likely one of these dog owners if you’re reading this!
+In the UK, 26% of adults own a dog, and you are likely one of these dog owners if you’re reading this!
 So let's dive into some DIY dog grooming tips and the equipment needed to do a good job.

 Dog grooming at home

 Regardless of your dog’s breed, both small and large dog grooming requires some basic supplies.

 - Dog toenail clippers: It can be a good idea to have some styptic powder on-hand if you make a mistake and need to stop some bleeding.
 Many owners prefer to leave this job to professional dog groomers to avoid harming their pets.

 - A medium-toothed comb: As an all-around comb, the medium-toothed comb should suit any kind of fur.
 You’ll want a fine-toothed comb for thin-haired dogs or a wide-toothed comb for dogs with thicker fur.
 A flea comb is a good two-in-one as it will target both fleas and tangles.

 - A brush: Along with a comb, a slicker or curry brush is best for short hair, and a pin brush will suit long coats.